-In its simplest element, Water Polo is two teams of 13 (6 Outfield players, 1 goalkeeper & 6 subs) swimming up and down non-stop to score goals, but each attack lasts 30 seconds max while the overall match is split into 4 quarters lasting between 6-8 minutes each.
+Water Polo is two teams of 13 (6 Outfield players, 1 goalkeeper & 6 subs) swimming up and down to score goals, but each attack lasts 30 seconds for each team.
+The overall match is split into 4 quarters lasting between 6-8 minutes each.
 Water Polo is a fast, energy demanding and aggressive sport that is both rewarding and builds friendships that last a lifetime.

 For more information on the basics of Water Polo visit www.swimming.org/Water Polo/introduction-to-water-polo

 If you would like a full run down of the rules of Water Polo visit Water Polo Rules (fina.org)

 The Swansea University team has had a partnership with Swansea Water Polo Club for the last 10 years.
 We have a Men’s and Women’s university team both participating in the BUCS Western Division.
 Both teams are working towards promotion next year.
 The women’s team, in the past, have participated in very successful cup runs in recent years, reaching the quarter finals and further.
 We hope to continue this success and get even further!
 The Men’s team also work towards a successful cup run, however, we have been unlucky with cup fixture draws in recent years.